LaansDole/in-a-nutshell/_git_/README.md

 git config --global user.email "<your_email>"
 git config --global user.name "<your_name>"
 ```
-- Otherwise, `touch ~/.gitconfig` and add the following (remember to replace with your credentials):
+- Add the following (remember to replace with your credentials):

 [`.gitconfig`](./.gitconfig)